Another four Q-C residents die of COVID-19-related causes

 For the second time in as many days, Quad-Cities health officials reported four COVID-19-related deaths.

-Iowa's positivity numbers are grim.
+Iowa's positivity numbers are the second highest in the nation.
 The seven-day rolling average of the positivity rate in the county has risen over the past two weeks from 25.5% on Oct.
 19 to 37.4% on Nov.
 2. Only South Dakota has a higher average rate, at 50.6%.

 The 730 people being treated Tuesday at Iowa hospitals for coronavirus infections also was a record.
 State health officials also reported 84 long-term care facilities with outbreaks.